The Complete Floatation Therapy Guide

 Our culture completely reinforces left-brain thinking from a very early age.
 Our educational system has taught us to value left-brain thinking over right-brain thinking, and by college, left-hemisphere dominance is firmly established.

 Unfortunately, it has been shown that in order to use our analytical skills effectively we need our intuitive, large-scale, synthesis-making abilities of our right-hemisphere.

 Research into the brain waves of the two hemispheres of floaters indicates that floating increases right-brain function.
 How does it do this you ask?

-When you enter the float room, all external stimuli is shut off.
-Usually the right-brain is drowned out and overpowered by the noisy chatter of the verbal/analytical hemisphere.
+When you enter the float room, all external stimuli are shut off.
+Usually, the right-brain is drowned out and overpowered by the noisy chatter of the verbal/analytical hemisphere.
 Floating works by plunging us into literal and figurative darkness – allowing us access to the right brain.